hzik/RegEx/README.md

 1. Configure a new custom element in your content type
 2. Make the custom element *Required*
 3. Specify the *Text* element the regular expression is for (in both "Allow the custom element to read values of specific elements" and its codename as "element" JSON parameter)
-4. Specify a regular expression you want to test agains the *Text* element in the "regex" parameter
+4. Specify a regular expression you want to test against the *Text* element in the "regex" parameter
-5. (optional) Add additional parameters (in "valid" and "invalid" paramters for messages that get displayed when the regular expression match/doesn't match the *Text* value)
+5. (optional) Add additional parameters (in "valid" and "invalid" parameters for messages that get displayed when the regular expression match/doesn't match the *Text* value)

 ![screenshot](https://amend.cz/configuration.png)